joftius/habits/README.md

 Too often in life I've felt like I was losing track of important things or not living up to my potential.
 I noticed this happening more during and after the disruptions of the pandemic.
 So, I read many books, articles, blogs, and so on, about productivity, self-help, and living well, and I tried out a variety of habits and systems.
 It's a difficult topic for finding practical, good quality information, because there's a lot of noise and not much signal.
 Many of the sources are trying to get famous or sell something.
 Much of the content that's easiest to sell includes bad ideas: comforting excuses or the self-help equivalent of junk food.
 This is my attempt to distill down a small number of the best ideas into a simple system that you can quickly begin to use and adapt to your purposes.
 I have nothing to sell, no product referrals, and no algorithm to optimize by taking up more of your time.

-**TODO**
-- [x] Bit of intro story about why I wrote this and why anyone should care and read this instead of literally any random linkedin post
-- [ ] Priorities may not need to be tracked, think about added value of tracking

 ### System overview

 The strategy involves four correlated processes that you can start anytime and adapt to your life and intentions.